-The Dealer Services Agreement may be terminated: (a) by the written agreement of the parties; (b) by CCM immediately upon written notice to Peet & Cowan and the Company in the event the Peet & Cowan or the Company is in breach of, default under or non-compliance with any material covenant, representation, warranty, term or condition of the Dealer Services Agreement; and (c) by Peet & Cowan or the Company, individually or collectively, (i) immediately upon written notice to CCM in the event CCM is in breach of, default under or non-compliance with any material covenant, representation, warranty, term or condition of the Dealer Services Agreement; representation, warranty, term or condition of the Dealer Services Agreement, representation, warranty, term or condition of the Dealer Services Agreement, or (ii) with 30 days' prior written notice to CCM.
+The Dealer Services Agreement may be terminated: (a) by the written agreement of the parties; (b) by CCM immediately upon written notice to Peet & Cowan and the Company in the event the Peet & Cowan or the Company is in breach of, default under or non-compliance with any material covenant, representation, warranty, term or condition of the Dealer Services Agreement; and (c) by Peet & Cowan or the Company, individually or collectively, (i) immediately upon written notice to CCM in the event CCM is in breach of, default under or non-compliance with any material covenant, representation, warranty, term or condition of the Dealer Services Agreement, or (ii) with 30 days' prior written notice to CCM.
 Additionally, the Dealer Services Agreement will terminate immediately in the event CCM becomes prohibited for any reason from selling or distributing securities in British Columbia, Alberta or Ontario.
 CCM is controlled by Jonathon Cowan and Francis Peet, who are directors and officers of the Company and is therefore considered to be a related party to the Company.